Ledger-Software/Docs/Dev-Process.md

 State what type of feedback you want if it is not just general implementation and functionality checks.

+The puller is also responsible for merging the branch once sufficient reviews have been performed.

 ### Reviewer

 Check to make sure what is stated as done is completed and that the merge will not adversely affect the base branch.
+Reviewers should check off their name on the
+[Trello](https://trello.com/ledger3) ticket once their review is complete and any issues have been addressed.
 Unless asked the review should be short and simple.
 See the following list of normal things to check for.

 * Naming
   * Inconsistent Names